xenify-io/litepaper/README.md

 At the core of Xenify's bold vision is a cutting-edge liquidity aggregation protocol that streamlines cross-chain token swaps.
 Whether you want to swap tokens on Ethereum, BNB Chain, Polygon, Arbitrum, or any of the 52 supported chains, Xenify has you covered.
 With access to 28 different aggregators, Xenify guarantees unparalleled liquidity and optimal rates for your swaps.
 By leveraging cutting-edge APIs, Xenify bridges seamless communication with a wide array of DEX aggregators, dramatically enhancing the swapping experience and streamlining the quest for optimal swap routes across the vast tapestry of chains.

 What sets Xenify apart from other cross-chain swapping platforms is its commitment to creating a mutually beneficial environment for all participants.
 By contributing to swap fees across supported EVM chains, you earn XNF tokens, while your swap fees are redistributed as rewards to veXNF holders and employed to fuel the growth of Xenify.
 Moreover, Xenify serves as a strategic layer 1 burner of XEN, enabling XEN holders to effortlessly convert their holdings into XNF at a predictable rate.
-Throughout this burn process, our unique fee-utilisation algorithm guarantees that 50% of burn fees are directed as rewards to veXNF holders, while the remaining 50% is utilised to bolster XNF liquidity.
+Throughout this burn process, our unique fee-utilisation algorithm guarantees that burn fees are directed as rewards to veXNF holders, while bolstering XNF liquidity and supporting the expansion of Xenify.
 This win-win strategy ensures constant proliferation of XNF liquidity, regardless of market activity, while enhancing rewards for dedicated participants of Xenify.

 At the heart of Xenify's ethos is a steadfast commitment to fairness and transparency, embodied by our exemplary token distribution model.
 With a maximum total supply of only 22,600,000 XNF tokens, there will be no allocation for the team, founders, or investors.
 In fact, the only way to acquire XNF tokens is through active participation in the ecosystem.
 This approach ensures a truly equitable distribution of XNF tokens, rewarding users for their contributions and fostering a community-driven protocol.